 A life estate allows someone to live in a house until their death.
 It’s also known as “life rights” to a home.
 The life tenant of the home, the person retaining the life estate, places the name of his beneficiary on a life estate deed.
 That beneficiary is known as the “remainderman,” and is the co-owner.
 When the occupant dies, the home is automatically transferred to the co-owner on the deed, and the life estate per se ends.
 While situations vary, life estates usually name a family member as the beneficiary.
 As the American Bar Association puts it, “Life estates are estate planning devices that vest title in a surviving spouse who is usually spouse number two, and upon that person’s death, the property goes to the children of the original owner.”
 Understanding life estate deed tax implications is critical for those who are beneficiaries in such arrangements.

 The life tenant and remainderman may owe state taxes on the capital gains sale of the property.
 Some states do not have a capital gains tax, and the rate varies greatly for those states that do tax capital gains.
 Much also depends on the state tax brackets of the sellers, which affects the rate on capital gains.

-The Step-Up Basis
+Looking Closer At The Step-Up Basis

 If the life tenant dies, the remainderman receives the property on a stepped-up basis.
 That means that it is valued as of the life tenant’s death for capital gains purposes when sold, not the amount of money the life tenant paid for it.
 For example, if the property is worth $400,000 at the time of the life tenant’s death and is sold for $415,000, the remainderman pays capital gains taxes only on the $15,000 overage.
 If the home is sold while the life tenant is still alive, there is no step-up basis.
 The capital gains is determined by what the life tenant originally paid, say $200,000, and the sale price, making the capital gains $200,000.